sargonas/meshcord/README.md

 ## Quick Start

 ### Prerequisites
-- Docker and Docker Compose
+- Docker and Docker Compose (recommended) OR Python 3.8+
 - Discord bot token and channel ID
 - Meshtastic device with network access or USB connection